 The idea of masquerading as someone or something else seems about as old as humanity itself and reaches across religious traditions and cultural practices.
 There were the masquerade balls of 15th century Europe–often celebrated in conjunction with Carnival.
 Masks have also been used ritually in African, Melanesian, Inuit, and American Indigenous cultures.
 Shakespeare was preoccupied with the idea that people are not always what they seem and often have contradictory impulses.
 In plays such as the Taming of the Shrew, The Merchant of Venice, and A Midsummer Night’s Dream, characters often used disguises to enact themes of human deception and ambivalence.

 Besides the obvious pleasures associated with Halloween, our donning of disguises may be a way of enjoying the possibility of being someone that we didn’t know we were or could be.
 Winnicott would probably say that wearing costumes is a transitional phenomenon, and the fact that children are so riveted by Halloween tells us something important about its essential playful nature.
 In this way, the eager-to-be-helpful gentleman at the hardware store gets to experiment with being a soul-stealing, Dark Prince of Pain.
 Or, we have the corporate CPA by day; blood-sucking, gothic vampire by night.
-Disguises help us wonder about what it would be like to be more humorous, less empathetic, more surprising, or simply more interesting than we normally feel we are.
+Disguises help us wonder about what it would be like to be a version of ourselves that is more humorous, less empathetic, more surprising, or simply more interesting.

 © 2012 Bruce C. Poulsen, All Rights Reserved